-Two years ago, when we began our Capital Campaign and engaged our parishioners to pledge $5.1 million for renovating our campus, we said: “It’s been over 50 years since we last renovated our church and auditorium… they both need a new roof.”
-In a year of heavy rains, we can relate to that!
+Three years ago, when we began our Capital Campaign and engaged our parishioners to pledge $5.1 million for renovating our campus, we said: “It’s been over 50 years since we last renovated our church and auditorium… they both need a new roof.”

 As the most important gathering space for our community, our church ought to be beautiful, inspiring, comfortable, and safe.
 We have an opportunity to re-design the interior to make it more attractive and welcoming, encouraging fuller participation by worshipers.
 Renovations to our church will ensure that our home is a safer and more inspiring place to worship.

 Our present plan really sticks to the basics – undeniable needs that must be met if we are to be responsible stewards of Christ’s mission and ministry at OLA.
 We have set aside our initial “wish list” of features and focused on practical solutions to our most pressing needs in the church with the help of a new architect.
 The savings will enable us to do more in other places around our campus for the benefit of all.

 - So we begin with a new roof which will be attached more securely to the existing steel frame of the church for improved safety.
 Required accessibility for the handicapped will be met with a ramp to the front door, enlarged confessional room, and larger bathrooms for men and women built at the rear (east side) of the auditorium building.
 A new, 500-square-foot vestibule facing Berkeley Avenue will make the church entrance more welcoming while preserving the iconic arch that is a beloved feature of our church.